 Sorting through the sea of equations to choose the one that’s most appropriate is a tall order for any practitioner; the process can be both overwhelming and confusing.

 When skinfold assessments are the chosen method of body composition assessment, finding the right equation can become a hazardous endeavor; I’m going to try to help with that but let’s, first, take a brief look at the history, and progression of skinfold equations to get a lay of the land.

 Where it All Began

-Given the the method simplicity and lack of required technology, skinfold measurement has been used to predict body density and total body fat for a long time.
+Given skinfold assessment simplicity and lack of required technology, it has been used to predict body density and total body fat for a long time.
 Using observations made by Edwards (1950) on 53 different skinfold sites , Ancel Keys and Josef Brozek published the first valid skinfold equations to estimate body fat percentage in 1951 .
 Since then, over 100 prediction equations using various combinations of anthropometric variables have been developed and reported in the literature, with more than 19 different sites for measuring skinfold thickness having been described in detail [1, 7, 8].

 The Most Popular Equations